About NorthLink WA

 Works have been underway since August 2017 to upgrade the Altone Road and Reid Highway intersection as part of the central section (Reid Highway to Ellenbrook).

-The works will provide an additional through-lane for Altone Road, together with extended turning pockets to Reid Highway.
+The works provide an additional through-lane for Altone Road, together with extended turning pockets to Reid Highway.
 The works are an important part in upgrading Reid Highway to a dual carriageway from Tonkin Highway to Altone Road.

-When will work start on the Northern Section?
+What's happening on the Northern Section?

-Design work is well underway and clearing and pre-construction work has begun.
-Earthworks will start towards the end of 2017.
 The northern section includes a dual carriageway from Ellenbrook to Muchea, with interchanges at Stock Road and Neaves Road and a flyover at Muchea South Road and the freight rail line.

 Find out more information on our dedicated Northern Section page.